rust-bitcoin/rust-bitcoin.github.io/cookbook/src/tx_taproot.md

    We are using the [`All`](https://docs.rs/bitcoin/0.32.0/bitcoin/sighash/enum.TapSighashType.html#variant.All) variant, which indicates that the sighash will include all the inputs and outputs.

-Taproot signatures are generated by tweaking the private (and public) key(s).
+Since Taproot outputs contain the tweaked key and `keypair` represents untweaked (internal) key we have to tweak the key before signing using
-`let tweaked: TweakedKeypair = keypair.tap_tweak(&secp, None);` accomplishes this.
+`let tweaked: TweakedKeypair = keypair.tap_tweak(&secp, None);`.

 We create the message `msg` by converting the `sighash` to a [`Message`](https://docs.rs/secp256k1/0.29.0/secp256k1/struct.Message.html) type.
 This is a the message that we will sign.
-The [Message::from](https://docs.rs/secp256k1/0.29.0/secp256k1/struct.Message.html#impl-From%3C%26%27_%20bitcoin%3A%3Ahashes%3A%3Asha256d%3A%3AHash%3E) method takes anything that implements the promises to be a thirty two byte hash i.e., 32 bytes that came from a cryptographically secure hashing algorithm.
+The [Message::from](https://docs.rs/secp256k1/0.29.0/secp256k1/struct.Message.html#impl-From%3C%26%27_%20bitcoin%3A%3Ahashes%3A%3Asha256d%3A%3AHash%3E) method is available for types that are intended and safe for signing.

 We compute the signature `sig` by using the [`sign_schnorr`](https://docs.rs/secp256k1/0.29.0/secp256k1/struct.Secp256k1.html#method.sign_schnorr) method.
 It takes a reference to a [`Message`](https://docs.rs/secp256k1/0.29.0/secp256k1/struct.Message.html) and a reference to a [`Keypair`](https://docs.rs/secp256k1/0.29.0/secp256k1/struct.Keypair.html) as arguments, and returns a [`Signature`](https://docs.rs/secp256k1/0.29.0/secp256k1/ecdsa/struct.Signature.html) type.

-In the next step, we update the witness stack for the input we just signed by first converting the `sighash_cache` into a [`Transaction`](https://docs.rs/bitcoin/0.32.0/bitcoin/blockdata/transaction/struct.Transaction.html) by using the [`into_transaction`](https://docs.rs/bitcoin/0.32.0/bitcoin/sighash/struct.SighashCache.html#method.into_transaction) method.
+In the next step, we update the witness stack for the input we just signed by first releasing the [`Transaction`](https://docs.rs/bitcoin/0.32.0/bitcoin/blockdata/transaction/struct.Transaction.html) from `sighash_cache` by using the [`into_transaction`](https://docs.rs/bitcoin/0.32.0/bitcoin/sighash/struct.SighashCache.html#method.into_transaction) method.
 We access the witness field of the first input with `tx.input[0].witness`.
 It is a [`Witness`](https://docs.rs/bitcoin/0.32.0/bitcoin/blockdata/witness/struct.Witness.html) type.
 We use the [`push`](https://docs.rs/bitcoin/0.32.0/bitcoin/blockdata/witness/struct.Witness.html#method.push) method